 MaLLy (he/him) Sign up for a Consultation

-"I can help artists with individual career planning, ASCAP registration, music distribution (physical/digital), live event coordination, networking, artist statement/resume development and project management."
+"I can advise artists on individual career planning, ASCAP registration, social media campaigns, music distribution (physical/digital), live event coordination, networking, artist statement/resume development and project management."

-"I can help artists with multimedia art projects, visual storytelling performance, installation, poetry, puppetry, community centered collaboration, building sustainable relationships and navigating identities of Muslim/refugee/immigrant."
+"I can advise artists on multimedia art projects, visual storytelling performance, installation, poetry, puppetry, community centered collaboration, building sustainable relationships and navigating identities of Muslim/refugee/immigrant."

 Skills: Playwriting, acting, experimental film, puppetry, poetry and Somali language.